-• Partner Agency
+Partner Agency

-A partner agency is one that is providing health and human services and receiving an annual allocation for specific programs from St. John United Way.
-The amount of the allocation is determined by the allocations panel through the regular program and budget review process.
+A partner agency is one that is providing health and human services and receiving an annual grant for specific programs from St. John United Way.
+The amount of the grant is determined by the community impact panel through the regular program and budget review process.

-• Funding
+Funding